brendanros31/ML-Flight-Price-Predictor/README.md

 # ML-Flight-Price-Predictor

-This project predicts airline Ticket Prices using various regression models - Linear regression, Decision Tree regressor, and Random Forest regressor.
+This project predicts Airline Ticket Prices using various regression models - Linear regression, Decision Tree regressor, and Random Forest regressor.

 It includes Data Analysis, Feature Engineering, Model Training, and Evaluation using metrics like r2 Score, MSE, RMSE, MAE and RMAE.